Tourism: International tourism

 International tourism has significant impacts on the environment, exacerbated in part by the problems created by air travel but also by other issues, including wealthy tourists bringing lifestyles that stress local infrastructure, water and trash systems among others.
+In many countries, there have been protests against Air bnb tourism raising rents.

 Basis

-The economic foundations of tourism are essentially the cultural assets, the cultural property and the nature of the travel location.
-The World Heritage Sites are particularly worth mentioning today because they are real tourism magnets.
-But even a country's current or former form of government can be decisive for tourism.
-For example, the fascination of the British royal family brings millions of tourists to Great Britain every year and thus the economy is around £550 million a year.
-The Habsburg family can be mentioned in Central Europe.
-According to estimates, the Habsburg brand should generate tourism sales of 60 million euros per year for Vienna alone.
-The tourist principle "Habsburg sells" applies.

 Tourism typically requires the tourist to feel engaged in a genuine experience of the location they are visiting.
 According to Dean MacCannell, tourism requires that the tourist can view the toured area as both authentic and different from their own lived experience.
 By viewing the "exotic," tourists learn what they themselves are not: that is, they are "un-exotic," or normal.

 According to MacCannell, all modern tourism experiences the "authentic" and "exotic" as "developmentally inferior" to the modern—that is, to the lived experience of the tourist.